Fast-food customers are back, but workers are not. It’s triggering major change.

 Dutch Girl Donuts, a doughnut bakery in Detroit, told customers it would temporarily close on Sept.
 1 “in an effort to resume a full staff and hours.”

 Online commenters implored the shop to reopen.
 “I don’t even live in Detroit anymore but I’ll fly home to pick up a shift right now.
-I don’t even need money just pay me in donuts,” one person wrote
+I don’t even need money just pay me in donuts,” one person wrote.

 “Need to pay more dough!” wrote another.